andrewwoods1/andrewwoods1.github.io/_posts/2018-11-29-Predicting-football-games-with-random-forests.md

 ```
 A common issue with posterior probabilities produced by classifiers such as a random forest is their calibration, or lack thereof.
 I common method of rectifying this is known as Platt scaling, which uses the sigmoid function to map the uncalibrated probabilities back to more accurate ones.
 See [here](https://en.wikipedia.org/wiki/Platt_scaling), [here](https://www.cs.cornell.edu/~caruana/niculescu.scldbst.crc.rev4.pdf) and [here](https://people.dsv.su.se/~henke/papers/bostrom08b.pdf) for more explanation.
-Luckily, this method is built in to sci kit learn.
+This method is built in to sci-kit learn.

 ```python